rorymcstay/feed_platform/readme.md

 # automatioc image rollout endpoint
 on the gateway box

 1. install pip
 2. install flask, flask_classy
 3. ```pyton3 scripts/update-listener.py &``` run the listener endpoint in the background

+# create new mongo user
+1. port for 27017 on uatfeedmachine like

+       kubectl port-forward --namespace services svc/parameters-mongodb 27017:27017 --address 192.168.1.96
+2. on the client do

+        $ mongo mognodb:192.168.1.96:27017

+        > use admin
+        > db.auth( "root", "<pass>")
+        > db.createUser({ user: "uat_feeds", pwd: "uat_feeds_123", roles: [{role: "readWrite", db: "uat_actionChains"}], mechanisms: ["SCRAM-SHA-1"]})

+# create a new postgres user and database